faucetsdn/udmi/udmif/api/README.md

 ## Notes
 ---
 - Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-- Creating a MongoDB - Create a 'udmi' db with a 'device' collection by following the instructions here: [Creating a DB](https://www.mongodb.com/basics/create-database).

 ## Common Problems and Solutions
 ---